Prince Adalbert of Prussia (1811–1873): Biography

 Adalbert was born in Berlin, the son of Prince William, the youngest brother of King Frederick William III.

-As a young man, Adalbert entered the Prussian army and served in the artillery.
-Several journeys led him between 1826 and 1842 to the Netherlands, Britain, Russia, Turkey, Greece and Brazil.
+As a young man, Adalbert entered the Prussian army and by 1839, had become commander of the Guards Artillery brigade, a position he held until 1842.
+Several journeys led him between 1826 and 1842 to the Netherlands, Britain, Russia, the Ottoman Empire, Greece, and Brazil.
 He recognized during his many sea voyages the importance that sea power had for a modern commercial and industrial nation.
-He studied carefully the theory of naval warfare and in 1835-36 wrote a first plan for the construction of a Prussian fleet.
+He studied carefully the theory of naval warfare and in 1836 wrote a plan for the construction of a Prussian fleet, which would be centered on three 1000 t paddle steamers.
+The cost of the ships meant that it had no chance of being enacted.
 Prussia at that time was a land power focused on Continental Europe, possessing practically no navy of its own; rather, it relied on the allied powers of Britain, the Netherlands, and Denmark.
-During the First Schleswig War of 1848-51, however, the failure of this strategy became apparent: Britain and the Netherlands remained neutral and Denmark became the enemy.
-Within a few days the Danish navy had destroyed German maritime commerce in the North Sea and the Baltic.
+During the First Schleswig War of 1848–1851, however, the failure of this strategy became apparent: Britain and the Netherlands remained neutral and Denmark became the enemy.
+Within a few days, the Danish navy had destroyed German maritime commerce in the North Sea and the Baltic.

+In 1843, upon returning from the cruise to Brazil, Adalbert was made the General Inspector of Artillery.
+He recruited then-Major Albrecht von Stosch as his adjutant in 1847; Stosch would go on to become the first chief of the German Imperial Admiralty in 1871.

-During the Revolutions of 1848, the German National Assembly which met at St. Paul's Church in Frankfurt resolved with "a majority clearly bordering on unanimity" to establish a German Imperial fleet and named Prince Adalbert to lead the Maritime Technical Commission.
+During the Revolutions of 1848, and contemporaneously during the First Schleswig War against Denmark, the German National Assembly embarked on a project to establish a unified German fleet to combat the Danish blockade of the northern German states.
+The assembly named Prince Adalbert to lead the Technische-Marine-Commission (Naval Technical Commission), along with Karl Rudolf Brommy, Jan Schröder, among others; he was also placed in charge of Prussia's own initiative to build a fleet.
 He presented his recommendations in a "Memorandum on the Construction of a German Fleet" (Denkschrift über die Bildung einer deutschen Flotte) (Potsdam, 1848).
 In this memorandum, still regarded highly for its insights on naval strategy, Adalbert distinguished between three fleet models: